Frequently Asked Questions

 Are semi-professional machines hard to clean?

-It depends on the amount of usage and model.
 Most semi-professional espresso machines have this great feature of able to do backflushing.
 It is usually done after the last cup, and is a less than a minute job.

 Backflushing removes the coffee oil from building up in the brew chamber which will eventually build up and clog all valves causing major damages.
 Not only that, the oil that stays behind will go rancid and goes to your next cup of coffee.